megaVE/mysql-learning-projects/README.md

-# mysql-learning-projects
+# Mysql Learning Projects (Projetos de Aprendizado de MySQL)
-Projets developed during the course "SQL from basic to advanced" from Udemy | Projetos desenvolvidos durante o Curso "SQL do básico ao avançado" da Udemy
+Projects developed during the course "SQL from basic to advanced" from Udemy | Projetos desenvolvidos durante o Curso "SQL do básico ao avançado" da Udemy

 ## 1 - John's Pizzeria (Pizzaria do João)
 Development of a PHP web page for a fictional pizzeria, using MySQL for the database.